Shtevlogs/Widget-Co/.pm/1_todo.md

 > \- \#\#\# Feature
 > \- Task

-- ### v0 slice stage
-- highlight selected edge on hover
-- highlight selected 1 and selected 2 on click
-- detect and show bad slices

 - ### v0 glue stage
 - highlight selection on hover
 - switch to selected color on click